 "Principal class of shares" means the ordinary or common shares of the company, provided that such class of shares represents the majority of the voting power and value of the company.
-If no single class of ordinary or common shares represents the majority of the aggregate voting power and value of the company, the principal class of shares are those classes that in the aggregate represent a majority of the aggregate voting power and value of the company.
-Article 16(6)(b) of the treaty.
-If a company has several classes of shares, it is conceivable that multiple combinations of classes could be identified that account for more than 50 percent of the shares Nevertheless, it is only necessary for one such combination to satisfy the requirements of the publicly traded company test for the company to be entitled to benefits.
-U.S. Treasury technical explanation to the 2008 protocol to the treaty.
+If no single class of ordinary or common shares represents the majority of the aggregate voting power and value of the company, the principal class of shares is that class or those classes that in the aggregate represent a majority of the aggregate voting power and value of the company.
+Article 16(7)(a) of the treaty.